bmorris3/2016_astro_bootcamp/README.md

 conda install numpy scipy astropy matplotlib h5py jupyter conda install -c astropy astroquery
 ```
 This will download and install all of the required dependencies for our tutorials.
-Contact me if you have trouble getting set up _before_ bootcamp begins!
-You may also want to install `git` if you don't already have it installed, as all of our lessons are accessible via GitHub.
+Contact me if you have trouble getting set up _before_ bootcamp begins (but be warned: I will only provide installation support if you're using anaconda)!
+If you plan to stick around for the git tutorial, you should also install [git](https://git-scm.com/downloads).

 ### Instructor